danielbodnar/awesome-stars/BY-LANG.md

 - [AS-Devs/create-setup](https://github.com/AS-Devs/create-setup) - This is an Setup CLI tool to have different template so that we can create custom apps with an initial setup
 - [matronator/vite-ts-lib-starter](https://github.com/matronator/vite-ts-lib-starter) - A simple library template starter for Vite with TypeScript, Prettier, Vitest, Bun, Renovate and np.
 - [tmkx/webx-kit](https://github.com/tmkx/webx-kit) - A tool set for Web eXtension development.
 - [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
-Production-ready.
+Full-featured.
 Community-driven.
 - [mtcute/mtcute](https://github.com/mtcute/mtcute) - modern typescript library for mtproto. supports browsers, node/bun, deno and more!
 - [wellwelwel/poku](https://github.com/wellwelwel/poku) - 🐷 Poku makes testing easy for Node.js, Bun, Deno, and you at the same time.
 - [Danilqa/node-file-router](https://github.com/Danilqa/node-file-router) - 💫  A file-based routing for Node.js.
 Works with Bun, pure Node.js, Express.js, and more!